 Louisiana choosing new US House members in special election

 BATON ROUGE, La.
-(AP) — Louisiana voters are casting ballots for two vacant U.S. House seats in special elections.
-Saturday’s primary elections aren’t expected to shake up the parties’ balance of power but could add a woman to the state’s all-male congressional delegation.
-Women are among the top contenders in both competitions.
+(AP) — Polls have closed in Louisiana’s special elections for two U.S. House seats open because of the presidential election and the coronavirus pandemic.
+Women are among the top contenders in both competitions Saturday.
 Republican Julia Letlow is vying for the northeast Louisiana-based seat her husband Luke Letlow won in December but couldn’t fill because of his death from COVID-19 complications.
 She’s among 12 candidates seeking the 5th District seat.
 The seat representing the New Orleans-based 2nd District is open because Democrat Cedric Richmond took a job with President Joe Biden.
 Fifteen candidates are in that race.